Chelsoconn/170/application_HTTP.md

 * Framework for communication over internet- fast, extensible(build on top), web frameworks interact with HTTP

 1. The most common client is an application you interact with on a daily basis called a **Web Browser**.
 Examples of web browsers include Internet Explorer, Firefox, Safari and Chrome, including mobile versions.
 Web browsers are responsible for issuing HTTP requests and processing the HTTP response in a user-friendly manner onto your screen.
 Web browsers aren't the only clients around, as there are many tools and applications that can also issue HTTP requests.
-2. text- based protocol from client to server and back
+2. Text- based protocol from client to server and back
    1. HTTP is based on the *client-server* paradigm, in which a client (usually some kind of browser) makes a *request* through the network for a particular web resource stored on a server.
    2. The server, then, sends a *response* to this request that ideally contains the requested resource, or if not, some kind of messaging that explained what happened.
       - The server's response provides the client with the requested resource, informs the client that the action requested has been carried out, or else informs the client that an error occured in the process.
 3. HTTP is at the core of what the web is about, and also at the core of dynamic web applications.
 Understanding HTTP is central to understanding how modern web applications work and how they're built.

 **Hypertext Transfer Protocol** (HTTP) is the set of rules which provide uniformity to the way resources on the web are transferred between applications.
 It is a system of rules, a protocol, that serve as a link between applications and the transfer of [hypertext](http://en.wikipedia.org/wiki/Hypertext) documents.
 Stated differently, it's an agreement, or message format, of how machines communicate with each other.
 HTTP follows a simple model where a client makes a **request** to a server and waits for a **response**.
-Hence, it's referred to as a **request response protocol**.
+Hence, it's referred to as a **request- response protocol**.

 * Under your browser's hood lies a collection of files -- CSS, HTML, Javascript, videos, images, etc. -- that makes displaying the page possible.
-All these files were sent from a **server** to your browser, the **client**, by an application protocol called HTTP (yes, this is why URLs in your browser address bar start with "http://").
+All these files were sent from a **server** to your browser, the **client**, by an application protocol called HTTP